Aid workers say Ethiopia air strike in northwest Tigray killed 56 people | Politics

 Fighting had forced Asefa out of his home and now the air strike had destroyed the camp, where even though he was facing hunger at least he had shelter, he told the aid worker.
 He had arrived in the camp for displaced people from the border town of Humera.
 Before the latest strike, at least 146 people have been killed and 213 injured in air strikes in Tigray since Oct.
 18, according to a document prepared by aid agencies and shared with Reuters this week.

 RECONCILIATION EFFORT In Friday's reconciliation move, the government freed opposition leaders from several ethnic groups.
-They included some leaders of the Tigray People's Liberation Front (TPLF), the party fighting Prime Minister Abiy Ahmed's central government.
+They included some leaders of the TPLF.

 The TPLF expressed scepticism about Abiy's call for national reconciliation.
-"His daily routine of denying medication to helpless children and of sending drones targeting civilians flies in the face of his self-righteous claims," TPLF spokesman Getachew Reda tweeted on Friday.
+"His daily routine of denying medication to helpless children and of sending drones targeting civilians flies in the face of his self-righteous claims," its spokesman Getachew tweeted on Friday.

 The TPLF accuses federal authorities of imposing an aid blockade on the region, leading to hunger and shortages of essentials like fuel and medicines.
 The government denies blocking the passage of aid convoys.